amnaikram01/PIAIC-Assignment-02/README.md

 # Assignment -2

-- This is Assignment Related: The Docker Container
+- Major goal of this Assignment is "The Docker Container"

 **ASSIGMENT TASK**

 - Install the Docker Container.
 - Create the Docker Container.
 - Write the Python Hello World Program and Wrap it in the Container.
-- Push the Container in the GitHub Repo.
+- Push the Container to the GitHub Repo.

 # Instructions:
 - To run the Docker File , you have Following Things.